rach-sharp/kubelet-restarter/README.md

 Fix:

-- Possibly an actual fix is on the way, the linked thread mentions bug reports in `http.go` etc.
+- Possibly an actual fix is on the way (maybe in k8s release `1.20.x`?), the linked thread mentions bug reports in `http.go` etc.
 - This bodge restarts the kubelet when it sees the symptomatic error log (adapted from https://github.com/kubernetes/kubernetes/issues/87615#issuecomment-609413225).
 You need SSH access and Hostnames / IP Addresses for all your Kubernetes Nodes.